Famous Latter-day Saints

 Karl Malone

 Best known as a former player for the Utah Jazz, Karl Malone also played basketball for the Los Angeles Lakers.
-Here he poses for a picture with some employees at the Polynesian Cultural Center, where he likely visited while at a training camp with the Lakers in the early 2000s.
+Here he poses for a picture with employees at the Polynesian Cultural Center, which he likely visited while at a training camp with the Lakers in the early 2000s.

 31907.jpg